deliveroo/deliveroo.engineering/_guidelines/active-record.md

 ### Multi-table queries

 Rule of thumb: count one for each `group`, `join`, `having`, `where`, `order` in your query.
 More than three?
-Things will blow up.
+Things will :boom: blow up.

 In particular, multiple joins are a symptom of over-normalized data modeling.